Neverending Beginnings Media Kit – http://bit.ly/1AEiKKV

 How to be Alive Media Kit – http://bit.ly/1EHHCN4

 Mary Chris is a member of the Women’s Fiction Writer’s Association and a past Board Member of James River Writers.
 She led a popular discussion about indie publishing at the 2013 James River Writers conference and presented the “Surviving Self-Publishing When the Success Is Slow to Come” session at the 2015 Romance Writers of America conference.
 She is a founding member of First Draught, a monthly podcast and video happy hour about all things writing, publishing, and romance.
+She is also a founding member of #HBICNation, an online community for female creative entrepreneurs.

 In addition to her writing career, Mary Chris is also an academic adviser at Virginia Commonwealth University (VCU), with a masters degree in Counselor Education.
 She has participated in a panel discussion about research in fiction with the Focused Inquiry program at the university.
 Mary Chris lives in Richmond, Virginia in a renovated parking garage with her husband.
 You can find her just about anywhere with good coffee or craft beer.